dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 ### Office hours

 - Come to talk to me about both the substance and the logistics of the course; I would also genuinely love to get to know you more!
-- No signups needed; candy box provided.
+- No signups needed; candy jar provided.
 - If my office hours don’t work for you, please suggest three or four times for us to meet (“make an appointment”).

 **Ideas are powerful—don’t underestimate them!**